hyperspy/rosettasciio/doc/user_guide/supported_formats/hamamatsu.rst

-Reader for spectroscopy data saved in ``.img`` (ITEX) files from the HPD-TA (High Performance Digital Temporal Analyzer) or HiPic (High Performance image control) softwares from Hamamatsu, e.g. for streak cameras or high performance CCD cameras.
+Reader for spectroscopy data saved in ``.img`` (ITEX) files from the HPD-TA (High Performance Digital Temporal Analyzer) or HiPic (High Performance image control) softwares from Hamamatsu, e.g. for images from streak cameras or high performance CCD cameras.

-If `LumiSpy <https://lumispy.org>`_ is installed, ``Luminescence`` will be used as the ``signal_type``.
+If `LumiSpy <https://lumispy.org>`_ is installed, ``TransientSpec`` will be used as the ``signal_type``, which is intended for streak camera images with both wavelength and time axes.

 ..
 Note::

-   Reading files containing multiple channels or multiple images per channel is not implemented.
+   Currently, reading files containing multiple channels or multiple images per channel is not implemented.

 API functions
 ^^^^^^^^^^^^^